MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-actions.md

 #### EditActions

 Modifies the current sequence of actions.
-Specifically helpful when handling an interruption.
+Specifically helpful when handling [interruptions][interruptions].
 You can use EditActions to insert or remove actions anywhere in the sequence, including adding actions to the beginning or end of the sequence.

 ```csharp
 var rootDialog = new AdaptiveDialog(nameof(AdaptiveDialog))